History

 2004

-- ■ Begins delivery of pure water production units for fuel cell use
+- ■Began delivering pure water production systems for fuel cells

 -